Last Revised: December 21, 2021

 The Universal line is often considered a success from a macro view as General Electric refined its product and, in doing so, sold continually more locomotives.

-However, operating and maintenance crews generally disliked the U-boat, complaining of their rough ride and containing reliability issues in comparison to similar EMD products.
+However, operating and maintenance crews generally disliked the U-boat, complaining of their rough ride and suffering reliability issues by comparison to similar EMD products.

 However, General Electric, which already offered a reliable and rugged traction motor (the 752), corrected these issues over time.